RayhaanA/Mandelbrot-Fractal/README.md

-# Mandelbrot-Fractal
+# Fractal Viewer
 A basic fractal viewer done with SFML libraries.
-Loads image prior to main loop.

-Potential future additions:
-* Method for realtime image update as zooming in and out of image
-* Dynamic colouring